 Just north on Halsted are the popular Chez Moi at 2100 N. Halsted where I have gone many times for great French food and long-time favorite, Cafe Ba-Ba-Reba for Spanish tapas at 2024 N. Halsted.
 I was just back at Cafe Ba-Ba-Reba.
 It is a great neighborhood spot with a great vibe and food.
 I loved the menu that can be shared including the Spanish omelette and seafood paella.

 In late 2020, Chez Moi opened a new casual cafe, French Quiche at 2210 N. Halsted a few blocks north.
 They feature a large selection of quiches, flatbreads, sandwiches, salads, coffee drinks and pastries.
-I just went for the first time and enjoyed a fun lunch on the back patio.
+I enjoyed a fun lunch on the back patio.
 It is a fun new addition to the neighborhood.

 Another recent opening in the neighborhood is Verve Wine + Provisions.
-Located in the new Lincoln Common development, at the corner of Lincoln, Halsted and Fullerton, this is a contemporary wine store, bar and restaurant at 2349 N Lincoln Ave.
-In addition to a large selection of wines for purchase, they are open for dinner and brunch on Sunday.
+Located in the new Lincoln Common development, at the corner of Lincoln, Halsted and Fullerton, this is a contemporary wine store at 2349 N Lincoln Ave.
+In addition to a large selection of wines for purchase they also have wine tastings, they have weekly wine tastings.
 Lincoln Common has a number of new apartments, shops and restaurants.

 Alinea: If you can get in, make sure to try Alinea.
 Grant Achatz is an El Bulli trained chef and his restaurant is considered to be one of the best in the US.
 It has a three stars from the Michelin Guide.
 It is located at 1723 N. Halsted.